UoM-ResPlat-DevOps/SpartanParallel/Lessons/Lesson_1.md

 -- *Slide End* --

 -- *Slide* --
+### Part 2: Preparation
+* The first step in any OpenMP program ought to be identification of the regions of code that could be executed concurrently or in parallel and then applying appropriate compiler directives.
+* The run-time routines (or sometimes functions in Fortran) are used to query and set threads within a directive scope.
+* The environment variables are specified by the shell to set and bind threads to processors.
+-- *Slide End* --

+-- *Slide* --
+### Part 2: Caveat
+* The OpenMP standard has no specifications about parallel I/O. This may result in issues (race conditions) if multiple threads attempt to write/read from the same file.
+* It is entirely up to the programmer to ensure that I/O is conducted correctly within the context of a multi-threaded program.
+-- *Slide End* --

+-- *Slide* --
-### Part 2: OpenMP Directives
+### Part 2: Compiler Directives
 * OpenMP API compiler directives and internal control variables can be added to a sequential program to invoke parallel capability.
 They are the absolute foundation from which a OpenMP program can be differentiated from a sequential program.
 * OpenMP directives are designed to appear as comments.
 Compiler directives initiate a parallel region, divide code among threads, distribute loops among threads, and synchronise work among threads.
 -- *Slide End* --

 -- *Slide* --
-### Part 2: Preparation
+### Part 2: Compiler Directives
-*  The first step in any OpenMP program ought to be identification of the regions of code that could be executed concurrently or in parallel and then applying appropriate directives.
 * OpenMP compiler directives must begin with a sentinel (Fortran) or pragma (C).
-All compiler directives have the basic form of: `sentinel/pragma directive-name clauses`
+All compiler directives have the basic form of: `sentinel/pragma directive-name [clauses, ...]`
--- *Slide End* --

--- *Slide* --
-### Part 2: Pragma/Sentinels
-* The directory `/usr/local/common/OpenMP` has a Fortran and C hello world example.
-After launching an interactive job, these can be compiled and run with `gcc -fopenmp helloomp.c -o helloompc` or `gfortran -fopenmp helloomp.f90 -o helloompf`, `export OMP_NUM_THREADS=8`, and `./helloompc` or `./helloompf`.
-* These give simple examples of the use of pragma/sentinels and threading.
+* The directory `/usr/local/common/OpenMP` has Fortran and C "hello world" examples.
+The file "PARALLEL' contains various options for this fundamental construct.
 -- *Slide End* --

 -- *Slide* --